xiix0/scam/README.md

-You will reach the highest possible point in your business or profession.
+You will be held hostage by a radical group.